ManuSquall/visualstudio-docs.fr-fr/docs/data-tools/create-a-simple-data-application-with-wpf-and-entity-framework-6.md

 - pt-br
 - tr-tr
 ms.translationtype: HT
-ms.sourcegitcommit: eb5c9550fd29b0e98bf63a7240737da4f13f3249
+ms.sourcegitcommit: cfa3f7c2609414076c1d8f9c6e0f1c9024edc4b4
-ms.openlocfilehash: 2242aecb6f4091b6897f6c528f7d1b56291cc7b4
+ms.openlocfilehash: 5268f353bbd2ead6dd0a7d5a275e42c4b1db25c6
 ms.contentlocale: fr-fr
-ms.lasthandoff: 08/30/2017
+ms.lasthandoff: 08/31/2017

 ---
 # <a name="create-a-simple-data-application-with-wpf-and-entity-framework-6"></a>Create a simple data application with WPF and Entity Framework 6
 This walkthough shows how to create a basic "forms over data" application in Visual Studio with SQL Server LocalDB, the Northwind database, Entity Framework 6, and Windows Presentation Foundation.
 It shows how to do basic databinding with a master-detail view, and it also has a custom "Binding Navigator" with buttons for "Move Next," "Move Previous," "Move to beginning," "Move to end," "Update" and "Delete."

  This article focuses on using data tools in Visual Studio, and does not attempt to explain the underlying technologies in any depth.
 It assumes that you have a basic familiarity with XAML, Entity Framework, and SQL.
-This example also does not demonstrate MVVM architecture, which is standard for WPF applications.
+This example also does not demonstrate Model-View-View Model (MVVM) architecture, which is standard for WPF applications.
 However, you can copy this code into your own MVVM application with very few modifications.

 ## <a name="install-and-connect-to-northwind"></a>Install and connect to Northwind
  This example uses SQL Server Express LocalDB and the Northwind sample database.
 It should work with other SQL database products just as well if the ADO.NET data provider for that product supports Entity Framework.